Edinburgh Worldwide urges shareholders to oppose Saba's proposals

 “We remain profoundly frustrated by the Board's prolonged inertia, especially given the decisive actions taken by the boards of several other UK investment trusts to increase share prices and narrow persistent discounts to NAV,” said Boaz Weinstein, founder and chief investment officer of Saba Capital, in the 27 November letter to Edinburgh Worldwide’s board.

-“Therefore, we will requisition a general meeting of the Company to remove the entire incumbent Board and, in its place, appoint a new board composed solely of qualified, independent directors who are committed to delivering long-term value for all shareholders.”
+“We will requisition a general meeting of the Company to remove the entire incumbent Board and, in its place, appoint a new board composed solely of qualified, independent directors who are committed to delivering long-term value for all shareholders,” Weinstein continued.

-In his 2 December letter, Simpson-Dent implied that Saba is acting in its own interests rather than those of EWIT’s shareholders more generally.
+In a letter sent on 2 December, Simpson-Dent implied that Saba is acting in its own interests rather than those of EWIT’s shareholders more generally and that the hedge fund had not engaged with the board’s attempts to understand its objectives and propose a solution.

-“Throughout the last year we have made numerous attempts to engage with Saba to understand their objectives and find an equitable and holistic solution including most recently the proposed merger with USA,” he said.
-“Saba's lack of support suggests to us that their agenda is to take control of the Company for their own commercial gain at the expense of the remaining 70% of shareholders.”
+“Saba's lack of support suggests to us that their agenda is to take control of the Company for their own commercial gain at the expense of the remaining 70% of shareholders,” said Simpson-Dent.

 AIC: it is vital that shareholders vote